 Hear this, you that trample on the needy, and bring to ruin the poor of the land, saying, "When will the new moon be over so that we may sell grain; and the sabbath, so that we may offer wheat for sale?
 We will make the ephah small and the shekel [a unit of weight or coin] great, and practice deceit with false balances, buying the poor for silver and the needy for a pair of sandals, and selling the sweepings of the wheat.”
 Amos 8:4-6

 From ancient times, Torah law and the prophets have warned against dishonest business practices and economic systems that oppress the poor.
-Today, excessive corporate power and influence on politics and public policies boost economic inequality, erode workplace standards, and threatening democracy.
+Today, excessive corporate power and influence on politics and public policies boost economic inequality, erode workplace standards, and threaten democracy.

 Corporate profits have hit a new, disturbing milestone.
 The U.S. Commerce Department data show that, in 2013, after-tax corporate profits were 10% of the entire economy, the highest level since the government began tracking this figure 85 years ago.
 Of every dollar generated in the economy and taken as income, fully $1 in $10 went to after-tax corporate profits.
 Not even in the late 1920s did after-tax corporate profits devour such a large share of the national economy.
 Forbes magazine also acknowledges the record profits.

 The Commerce Department data also show the flip side to high corporate profits.
 In 2013, employee compensation (wages, salaries, and the costs of fringe benefits) as a share the economy hit its lowest level in 65 years (the lowest since 1948).
 Of every $10 generated in the economy and taken home as income, just $5.27 went to pay the wages, salaries and fringe benefits of workers.
 (The other main components of national income include propietors' income and rents.)